 2. Place a qualifications summary at the top of your resume.

-An effective qualifications summary might include:
+An effective qualifications summary might include the following:

 - A short personality summary and/or career history